Collage elements for Jennifer Ann Counseling

 We’ll move at a pace that honors your needs and your nervous system.

-Any tools I bring in—whether it’s EMDR, somatic work, or mindfulness—are always in service of that connection, and only introduced when it feels attuned to your needs.
+Any tools I bring in—whether it’s EMDR, IFS, somatic work, or mindfulness—are always in service of that connection, and only introduced when it feels attuned to your needs.

 A REMINDER to my therapy clients: